 Anniversaries aren’t celebrating that we have been “So Happy” for the last 16 years.

 We haven’t been SO happy for the last 16 years.
 That would be a lie.
 But I can say I am fulfilled in my marriage.
-He brings me a comfort and a joy that no one else on this planet can fill.
+He brings me comfort and a joy that no one else on this planet can fill.
 I can say….
-I am “So Thankful”.
+I am so thankful.

 It’s not about only being sweet and thoughtful when you feel like it.

 That’s the easy thing to do.
-Who said marriage was easy.
+Who said marriage was easy?
 No one.
-And the person that did was lying.
+And the person who did was lying.

 It’s definitely not about presents.